-The federal environmental review requirements for eligible projects, and all activities associated under the ER2 scenario, shall comply with the provisions of the National Environmental Policy Act of 1969 (NEPA), as amended, 42 U.S.C. § 4321 et seq., as well as to the HUD's environmental review and HUD regulations at 24 C.F.R.
-Part 58 on Review Procedures for Entities Assuming HUD Responsibilities regarding the evaluation of environmental impacts and the completion and processing of environmental documents.
-Consultation with pertinent local state and federal regulatory and resource management agencies will be conducted as part of the NEPA process to ensure compliance with all applicable environmental regulations laws and requirements.
-Interagency coordination will also be conducted as part of the NEPA process through consultation with the TCT to ensure consistent definition and evaluation of the scope of the proposed projects, establish appropriate cooperation/collaboration roles in the development of the corresponding environmental documents at the required level of review, and agree on procedures to complete the environmental review as efficiently and expeditiously as possible.
-Simultaneously, PRDOH will comply with the local environmental law and regulations state environmental review process as enacted by the Puerto Rico Environmental Public Policy Act (Act 416) and any other applicable environmental legislation.
+The federal environmental review requirements for eligible projects, and all activities associated under the ER2 scenario, shall comply with the provisions of the National Environmental Policy Act of 1969 (NEPA), as amended, 42 U.S.C. § 4321 et seq., as well as to the HUD's environmental review regulations at 24 C.F.R.
+Part 58 on Environmental Review Procedures for Entities Assuming HUD Environmental Responsibilities.
+Consultation with pertinent local and federal regulatory and resource management agencies will be conducted as part of the NEPA process to ensure compliance with all applicable environmental regulations Interagency coordination will also be conducted as part of the NEPA process through consultation with the TCT to ensure consistent definition and evaluation of the scope of the proposed projects, establish appropriate cooperation/collaboration roles in the development of the corresponding environmental documents, and agree on procedures to complete the environmental review as efficiently and expeditiously as possible.
+Simultaneously, PRDOH will comply with the local environmental law and regulations as enacted by the Puerto Rico Environmental Public Policy Act (Act 416) and any other applicable environmental legislation.